Have more questions? Find the answers here

 You may have your claims paid directly to the treating Veterinarian if an arrangement to do so exists between us and the treating Veterinarian.
-Please call us at (877) 327-0471 for details.
+Please email us at [email protected] for details.

 What is the average claim turn around time?